×

 What do expats in England appreciate most about the local culture?

 "The main plus for me is the NHS.
 I was lucky to have good health insurance in the US and was close to top-notch hospitals and doctors.
 But many Americans have had to live with poor health care or none.
 The Affordable Care Act is in the throes of changing that, whereas the UK has provided full coverage for everyone for a long time at no point-of-service cost.
-The other thing I appreciate is good public transportation," explained one expat.
+The other thing I appreciate is good public transportation," said one expat in Leeds.

 View More Answers